Glossary of Banking Terms

 Digital Currency – A type of currency that only exists electronically and allows people to make payments directly to each other through an online system.

 Electronic Funds Transfer (EFT) – A method of transferring funds between banks, businesses or individual people.
-An example is a wire transfer.

 Fiat Money – A government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the government that issued it.

 Foreign Currency – Money that’s used in a country other than your own.
-There are 180 different currencies recognized by the United Nations.

-Foreign Exchange (Forex) – A global, decentralized market in which currencies are traded.
+Forex (Foreign Exchange) – A global, decentralized market in which currencies are traded.

 Gold Standard – A monetary system in which the standard economic unit of account is based on a fixed quantity of gold.